Live Course

 Fluids and Electrolytes

-Clinical Pharmacy Specialist – Critical Care / Nutrition Support
+Clinical Pharmacy Specialist in Critical Care and Nutrition Support, Division of Pharmacy,

 Parenteral Nutrition (PN) and Home PN